Lola, English Staffy, 12 weeks post MMP for torn ACL

 Complete ACL tears can be diagnosed quite simply by testing for movement of the tibia relative to the femur (anterior draw sign) that should not be there.
 X-rays are often taken by many hospitals, often under anaesthetic, of the stifles and hips.
 We feel these are unnecessary in the vast majority of cases and markedly increase the cost to owners.
 Where there is no stifle instability and no pain in the hip or hock or back, then the problem is almost always still in the stifle joint.
 These are usually minor/partial ACL tears and rest (cage or tied up), weight loss where appropriate, and walking, over two to four weeks, can lead to more than half of these never requiring surgery.

-There are many methods of treating torn ACL’s.
+There are many methods of treating torn ACL’s in dogs.
 We use a technique called MMP – Modified Maquet Procedure – which involves placing a titanium wedge into the tibial crest, forcing the tibia to stay in its correct location, thus preventing anterior draw sign during walking/running.
-Developed approximately 10 years ago, this procedure is a cost effect method of treating ACL tears.
+Developed approximately 10 years ago, this procedure is a cost effect method of treating torn ACL dogs.
 It is just as effective as Tibial Plateau Levelling Osteotomy (TPLO) - the 'gold standard' - by 12 weeks post-surgery.
-This technique has been performed more than 45,000 times around the world and we perform more than 100 of these surgeries every year at present.
+This technique has been performed more than 45,000 times around the world and we perform more than 100 of these surgeries in Melbourne every year at present.

 ACL stabilisation is usually priced anywhere from $2,500 - $5,000, depending on the surgical method chosen and where it is performed.
 MMP is often priced at as much as $3,500.
 We offer this method at $1,400 - $1,700 currently.
 Our margins are a lot less than what others charge - but where many hospitals perform 10 - 20 of these are year, we perform up to 150.
 So, whilst our margins are thin, we still make as much or more than other hospitals and at the same time, provide cost savings for our clients.
 A second benefit... we do a lot of them, so we are very good at it!